opencobra/cobratoolbox/src/analysis/multiSpecies/microbiomeModelingToolbox/README.md

 genome-scale-reconstructions.
 It is the responsibility of the user to ensure uniform nomenclature.
 There are six possible interactions between bacteria that can be predicted with the present method:

 * competition
 * parasitism
 * amensalism
 * neutralism
 * commensalism
 * mutualism

-Please see the
-function `simulatePairwiseInteractions` for a brief description of these interactions.
+Please see the if taxon information is missing for at least one microbe in the pairwise interactions input file function `simulatePairwiseInteractions` for a brief description of these interactions.
 Note that the predicted interaction depends on the reactions and metabolites encoded in each individual genome-scale reconstruction as well as on the imposed constraints.
 For one pairwise model, different interactions may be predicted on different simulated nutrient conditions.

 This method was used to join the AGORA resource, consisting of 773 gut microbial metabolic reconstructions, in every possible combination (~300,000